Health in Turkey: Obesity and Dietary Behaviors

 Obesity and being overweight is higher among women for several reasons.
 A majority of women do not have jobs outside of the home and lead more sedentary lifestyles as a result.
 Housework is often the only source of physical activity for women, as there is no prior tradition of women participating in sports.

 "Turkey Health Nutrition and Active Life Program (2014–2017)" is implemented by the Ministry of Health in Turkey in order to prevent obesity and reduce obesity-related diseases (cardiovascular diseases, diabetes, some types of cancer, hypertension, and musculoskeletal diseases) by encouraging people to have adequate and balanced nutrition and regular physical activity habits.
 In 2019, the Ministry of Health in Turkey extended the program and introduced the "Adult and Childhood Obesity Prevention and Physical Activity Action Plan (2019-2023).
 One of the actions in the program addresses the decreased purchasing power problem in Turkey by minimizing inflation on healthy products such as fish, milk, fruit, and vegetables and taking actions to increase purchasing power.

 In 2022 half of children ate fruit every day, and a third ate vegetables every day.
 Placing fruit and vegetables outside shops attracts customers.
 In 2022 a lawsuit was started claiming that the ban on vegan cheese was unconstitutional.
 Sugar beet is subsidized.
+Although a healthy amount of sugar is less than 50g a day for an adult the sugar production quota for market year 26/27 was 3 million tonnes, thus for the population of under 90 million about twice as much sugar is produced than is healthy.
+On average Turks consume 35 kilograms a year, mostly as confectionery.